 Whether you're a financial analyst, financial advisor, accountant or portfolio manager, you can find a suitable position in the wide world of IT.

 How to Change Careers to IT: Where Do I start?

 You may have climbed pretty far up the career ladder in finance and are reluctant to start over in IT.
 However, did you know that IT is one of the best career paths for those looking to grow?
 For example, if you start out as a help desk technician, you could end up as a network specialist.
 Or, if you begin your career in IT as a computer support analyst, you could become a programmer.
 With the right level of dedication and commitment to ongoing education, you can scale the IT career ladder to attain the job of your dreams.

-Two common, entry-level IT jobs include help desk technicians and computer support analysts, the demand for both of which is rapidly increasing: according to the U.S. Bureau of Labor Statistics, the need for help desk technicians will grow by 12 percent from 2014 to 2024.
-Similarly, the need for computer support analysts is projected to grow by 10 percent.
+Two common, entry-level IT jobs include help desk technicians and computer support analysts, the demand for both of which is increasing.
+According to the U.S. Bureau of Labor Statistics, the need for help desk technicians and computer support analysts will grow by 6% from 2021 to 2031.
 Both positions offer plenty of opportunities for growth.

 Now you may be asking yourself, “But what do a help desk technician and a computer support analyst actually do?
 Are these positions right for me?”
 See the chart below for a comparison of these two entry-level IT jobs.

 |Salary||$57,910 average||$57,910 average|